MashaKujou/DIT2ndYear/README.md

 # (it's basically done you only need to put some codes)
 # You can message the group chat for questions

-Hello I am Marc an Student of DIT 2nd Year in College of Saint Amatiel
+Hello I am Marc a Student of DIT 2nd Year in College of Saint Amatiel

 FINAL PROJECT FOR DIT